Core Stability

 • Repeat 5-10 times

-It is vital that you perform this abdominal hollowing exercise correctly otherwise you will not recruit the TA and MF effectively.
+You must perform this abdominal hollowing exercise correctly, otherwise you will not recruit the TA and MF effectively.
 Bear in mind the following points:

-• Visualise the deep abdominal muscles as a corset that wraps round the abdomen
+• Visualise the deep abdominal muscles as a corset that wraps around the abdomen

 • Place one hand above the umbilicus (belly button) and one below

-• Slowly draw in the lower abdomen, below the umbilicus, without drawing in the upper abdomen
+• Slowly draw in the lower abdomen, below the umbilicus, without pulling in the upper abdomen

-• Aim for a 10 second contraction, repeating it 10 times
+• Aim for a 10-second contraction, repeating it ten times

-• Do not let the whole stomach tense up or your upper abdominals bulge outwards, as this means you have cheated by using the large rectus abdominus muscle (the six-pack) instead of TA
+• Do not let the whole stomach tense up or your upper abdominals bulge outwards, as this means you have cheated by using the large rectus abdominal muscle (the six-pack) instead of TA

-• Do not brace your TA muscle too hard; just a gentle contraction is enough.
-Remember it's endurance not max strength your are trying to improve
+• Do not brace your TA muscle too hard; a gentle contraction is enough.
+Remember it is endurance, not max strength, that you are trying to improve

 • Do not tilt your pelvis nor flatten your back, as this means you have lost the neutral position you are trying to learn to stabilise